Speckoh/blackjack/README.md

 ## Notes:
  ---
  - I do plan to add Card Backgrounds and perhaps Chips in place of the current Balance
- - Why so many semicolons and capitalized Methods/Functions?
-Habit from C# and Unity...